musznik/showbacklinks/README.md

 wfLoadExtension( 'ShowBackLinks' );
 ```

-## Known Issues
+## Configuration (extension.json)

-- There are no options at the moment
+- Enable or disable message about no backlinks for article
+ - config.ShowNoBacklinksInfo = true/false

 ## Support